moshix/breakterm/README.md

 Left cursor for reft
 Right cursor for right

 You start with 3 lives and at level 1.
-Each time you finishe a level, the ball speeds up by 15%!
+Each time you finish a level, the ball speeds up by 15%!
+Can you survive the next level?

 **Have fun!**